Q&A: Colombia's civil conflict

 The UN says that many displaced people often end up living in shanty towns around the cities, where they have little access to health or educational services.

 There have been many attempts at negotiations over the course of the conflict, but to date these have always faltered.

-The tough security policy pursued by President Uribe and Mr Santos, then his defence minister, inflicted significant blows on the rebels.
+The tough security policy pursued by former president Uribe and Mr Santos, then his defence minister, inflicted significant blows on the rebels.
 Several rebel leaders died and there has been a high number of desertions from guerrilla ranks.

 However, the rebels do still operate across large rural areas, where the presence of the state is weak.

-The latest round of peace talks has been described more realistic than previous attempts.
-Farc and government representatives have been meeting in the Cuban capital, Havana, to discuss five key issues: rural development; guarantees for the exercise of political opposition and citizen participation; the end of armed conflict; drug trafficking; and the rights of the victims of the conflict.
+The latest round of peace talks has been described as more realistic than previous attempts.
+The talks between the Farc and government representatives centre on five key issues: rural development; guarantees for the exercise of political opposition and citizen participation; the end of armed conflict; drug trafficking; and the rights of the victims of the conflict.

 What about paramilitary fighters?